 If there is anything that will help you improve your marketing strategies, it is research.
 Depending on the type of research you want to carry out, using surveys is one of the ways to get feedback from your customers or understand what people want.

 There are different ways of carrying out surveys, it’s either you use interviews or questionnaires.
-If you are going to use questionnaires, it is usually advisable to use the Likert scale type of questionnaires than the “yes or no” system of answers.
+If you are going to use questionnaires, it is usually advisable to use the Likert scale type of questionnaires rather than the “yes or no” system of answers.

 The Likert scale works when you are trying to find out people’s perceptions about something.
 We usually use it when we want to dig deeper into what people feel about a situation.
 Situations vary from products, services, or conducts within an organization which could include events and seminars.